SuperDARN/pydarn/docs/user/Borealis2SuperDARN.md

 Similarly to read and write functions, if the structure is not provided, array structure is attempted first.

-Other information can be gathered from the converter if desired, for examples:
+Other information can be gathered from the converter if desired, for example:

 ```python
 borealis_array_data = converter.arrays